Sean P. Williams

 Director, Business Development

 Alden R. Sanborn joined Protection Strategies Incorporated in 2012 to lead the company’s business development division.
-Over the past years Mr. Sanborn has been earned the responsibility for overall strategy & marketing execution and business development for the company.
+Over the past years Mr. Sanborn has earned the responsibility for overall strategy & marketing execution and business development for the company.
 In his duties he is accountable for government & client relationship management, strategic business partnerships, corporate affairs, and all proposal development activity.
 Prior to this role, Mr. Sanborn served as a Senior Security Advisor and Program Manager over PSI’s Department of Energy (DOE) and National Nuclear Security Administration (NNSA) Operations in the Arlington, Virginia Office.

 Mr. Sanborn holds a BA in History & Political Science and a minor in International Relations from Gettysburg College in Pennsylvania.